tiagoavrodrigues/DiskBattle/README.md

 # DiskBattle
-A single-player air hockey 3D game adaptation for the curricular unit of Multimedia Technologies using Unity
+Single-player air hockey 3D game adaptation, for the curricular unit of Multimedia Technologies, using Unity.